Defending the Grizzly Bear

 • For more on these and other known grizzly deaths in 2024, see the Interagency Grizzly Bear Study Team’s record of bear mortality in the greater Yellowstone ecosystem; in Montana at Montana Fish, Wildlife & Parks; and in the Selkirk and Cabinet-Yaak at U.S. Fish & Wildlife Service.

-Only a handful of those deaths are attributed to natural causes.
+Only a handful of those deaths were attributed to natural causes.
 The rest were killed during surprise encounters with hunters or were exterminated over encounters with livestock or after rummaging through unsecured household trash.
 Others were hit by cars or trains.
 Some were electrocuted.
 A mother bear and two cubs drowned in a concrete drainage ditch.
 Still more were killed at the hands of poachers.

 What’s Threatening Grizzly Bears